 The dynamic vibrating-wire measurement technique is protected under U.S. Patent No. 8,671,758, and the vibrating-wire spectral-analysis technology (VSPECT®) is protected under U.S. Patent No. 7,779,690.Leer más

 In addition to the dynamic vibrating-wire measurement, the VWIRE 305 makes several auxiliary measurements.
 A static vibrating-wire measurement is made once each second, along with the dynamic measurements, which provides finer measurement resolution and greater immunity to external noise sources.
 The VWIRE 305 includes a thermistor input channel paired with each vibrating-wire channel, featuring high-precision 24-bit measurements at a 1 Hz rate.
-Lastly, a rich set of diagnostic parameters is provided with the vibrating-wire data.
+Unique to the VSPECT® technology, a rich set of diagnostic parameters is provided with the vibrating-wire data.

 The VWIRE 305 has the capability to simplify post-processing of data by computing common values internally.
 Vibrating-wire data can be reported as measured frequency or as the frequency squared with a multiplier and offset applied.
 The thermistor data is reported as resistance or is converted to degrees Celsius using the thermistor’s Steinhart-Hart coefficients.
 The VWIRE 305 can also internally compile rainflow histograms from the final data and report the values at user-specified intervals.